craigbarnes/lua-gumbo/README.md

 FFI Bindings
 ------------

-In addition to classic C API bindings, lua-gumbo also provides FFI bindings, compatible with both the [LuaJIT FFI] and [luaffi].
-Both bindings are installed by default and the decision of which to use when calling `require "gumbo"` is made by [gumbo/init.lua].
+In addition to a C module, lua-gumbo also provides an FFI module, compatible with both the [LuaJIT FFI] and [luaffi].
+Both modules are installed by default and the decision of which to use when calling `require "gumbo"` is made by [gumbo/init.lua].

 Testing
 -------